Day 1 Lisbon Arrive at any time.

 Alhambra Guided Tour

-Day 11 Granada/Cordoba/Seville (1B) Travel to picturesque Cordoba.
+Day 11 Granada/Cordoba/Seville (1B) Travel to Seville via picturesque Cordoba.
 Go for a stroll through the historic Jewish quarter and visit the iconic Mezquita de Cordoba (mosque).
-In the early evening head towards Seville by train and end your day with a dramatic flamenco performance.
+In the early evening, continue towards Seville and end your day with a dramatic flamenco performance.

 Jewish Quarter (Juderia) Visit